Inova Health System Foundation

 -

-Emphasize Health Equity: Inova's community grant-making is explicitly focused on addressing health inequities and serving under-resourced populations.
-Applications should center health equity and clearly identify the communities served.
+Emphasise Health Equity: Inova's community grant-making is explicitly focused on addressing health inequities and serving under-resourced populations.
+Applications should centre health equity and clearly identify the communities served.

 -

-Average Award is $25,000: While the range extends to $50,000, the average award is approximately $25,000.
-Budget requests should be realistic and demonstrate strong return on investment.
+Average Award is $25,000: While the range extends to $50,000, budget requests should be realistic and demonstrate strong return on investment.

 -

-Competition is Significant: With approximately 23 organizations funded annually and strong community interest, the program is competitive.
-Applications must clearly differentiate your organization's approach and demonstrate measurable impact.
+Competition is Significant: With approximately 23 organisations funded annually and strong community interest, the programme is competitive.
+Applications must clearly differentiate your organisation's approach and demonstrate measurable impact.

 -

 Partnership Can Strengthen Applications: Inova encourages collaborative applications.
-Consider partnering with complementary organizations to expand reach, demonstrate community coordination, and address multiple aspects of health needs.
+Consider partnering with complementary organisations to expand reach, demonstrate community coordination, and address multiple aspects of health needs.

 References